Jaemin-Seol/DS-find_best_features/README.md

 - fixed_preprocess() : Data cleaning and preprocessing
   - data: input data
-  - is_train: whether the input is train or not
+  - is_train: whether the input is training data
-  - train_stats: dictionary used to store preprocessing status values
+  - train_stats: dictionary used to store statistics and fitted objects
   - return: preprocessed data

 - encode(): Feature encoding experiments
   - df: input dataframe
-  - is_train: whether the input is train or not
+  - is_train: whether the input is training data
-  - train_stats: dictionary used to store preprocessing status values
+  - train_stats: dictionary used to store statistics and fitted objects
   - encoding_method: encoding method to use
   - return: encoded data